andrey-popov/cine-club/email-template.md

 Hello,

-Here is the list of options for the next movie night on Wednesday <>:
+Here is the list of options for the next movie night on Thursday <>:

 * [](https://www.imdb.com/title/<>/)
 * [](https://www.imdb.com/title/<>/)